opensearch-project/documentation-website/_analyzers/pattern.md

 # Pattern analyzer

-The `pattern` analyzer allows you to define a custom analyzer that uses a regular expression (regex) to split the input text into tokens.
+The `pattern` analyzer allows you to define a custom analyzer that uses a regular expression (regex) to split input text into tokens.
 It also provides options for applying regex flags, converting tokens to lowercase, and filtering out stopwords.

 ## Parameters

-The `pattern` analyzer can be configured using the following parameters.
+The `pattern` analyzer can be configured with the following parameters.

 Parameter | Required/Optional | Data type | Description
 :--- | :--- | :--- | :---